inspectElements/Apni-Bachat/README.md

 and transactions.
 Thirdly, the platform needs to have a user-friendly interface, so that users can easily navigate and utilize the platform's features.
-Finally, the platform needs to be compliant with relevant regulations, particularly regarding money laundering and know-yourcustomer (KYC) requirements.
+Finally, the platform needs to be compliant with relevant regulations, particularly regarding money laundering and know-your-customer (KYC) requirements.

 ## Proposed Solution